altaranenco/OMS/docs/howto-oms-sql.md

 ## directory structure
 For the script to work correctly, you must ** manually ** create a directory structure:
-** C: \ LogAnalyticsScripts ** - the root directory of the script.
+**C:\LogAnalyticsScripts** - the root directory of the script.
 The SQLtoOMSDataSender.ps1 and OMSDataCollector.ps1 files should be located in the root.
-If you use another directory, not C: \ LogAnalyticsScripts, do not forget to change the value of the variable $ RootFolder = "C: \ LogAnalyticsScripts \" in the script, and update the dot link to the OMSDataCollector.ps1 file.
+If you use another directory, not C:\LogAnalyticsScripts, do not forget to change the value of the variable $ RootFolder = "C:\LogAnalyticsScripts\" in the script, and update the dot link to the OMSDataCollector.ps1 file.
 Between the sign. (dot) and the file name must be 2 space characters: ".
-C: \ LogAnalyticsScripts \ OMSDataCollector.ps1"
+C:\LogAnalyticsScripts\OMSDataCollector.ps1"

-** C: \ LogAnalyticsScripts \ Arch ** - directory in which the script will shift files after processing.
-For example, in the directory C: \ LogAnalyticsScripts \ Reports \ report.csv.
-After processing and uploading data to OMS Log Analytics, the file is transferred to the C: \ MFAStLogAnalyticsScriptsatus \ Arch directory and renamed to 20180601 report.csv
+**C:\LogAnalyticsScripts\Arch** - directory in which the script will shift files after processing.
+For example, in the directory C:\LogAnalyticsScripts\Reports\report.csv.
+After processing and uploading data to OMS Log Analytics, the file is transferred to the C:\LogAnalyticsScriptsatus\Arch directory and renamed to 20180601 report.csv

-** C: \ MFAStaLogAnalyticsScriptstus \ Log ** - the directory in which the script operation log will be stored
+**C:\LogAnalyticsScriptstus\Log** - the directory in which the script operation log will be stored

-** C: \ LogAnalyticsScripts \ JSON ** - the directory for storing processed CSVs that are converted to JSON for sending to OMS.
+**C:\LogAnalyticsScripts\JSON** - the directory for storing processed CSVs that are converted to JSON for sending to OMS.
 If a corresponding JSON file already exists for a CSV report, then no CSV re-processing will be performed.
 JSON will be sent to OMS as is.
-** This mechanism is not used in this version of the script !!! **
+**This mechanism is not used in this version of the script!!!**

 # work logic
 The script executes the SQL query specified in the $ Query variable.